mynodebtc/mynode_docs/docs/advanced/custom-app-versions.md

   </figure>
 </center>

-Then, you could update the version in the text field.
+Each app row shows the current version (if installed) and the latest version.
+To customize the latest version, click the Customize button and text field will appear.
+You can then enter the custom version and click Save.

 <center>
   <figure>